 All public sector, charity and private sector bookings include one-year Associate membership with RSPH.
 The RSPH membership team will be in contact after the conference to arrange this.

 Cheques must be made payable to RSPH.
-Please note, places are guaranteed only upon receipt of payment and payments must be received by RSPH 4 weeks prior to the conference.
+Please note, places are guaranteed only upon receipt of payment.

 Cancellation: Substitutions can be made at any time.
 If notification is received 8 weeks prior to the course, a full refund will be made minus an administration charge of £40.
 Cancellations received after this time will receive no refund.
 Please note that notification of cancellation must be made in writing.
 The organisers reserve the right to change the timings and/or identity of the speakers.